 There are many reasons that a tooth extraction is found to be necessary.
 Removing teeth is a serious matter that we do not take lightly, if possible, it is always best to retain your natural teeth.
 Working with our team at Woodland Hills Oral & Maxillofacial Surgery, we can evaluate your situation and make recommendations for you which may include the removal of a tooth.

 The extraction of a tooth can make a huge impact on your oral health.
 By removing a single tooth, the patient can experience problems in their chewing function, problems in how the jaw joint functions, and the shifting of neighboring teeth, which can then have a major impact on your dental health.
-To avoid these complications, in most cases, our team of surgeons, Dr. Robert G. Hale, Dr. James P. Jensvold, or Dr. Alexei I. Mizin will discuss alternatives to extractions as well as options for the replacement of the extracted tooth.
+To avoid these complications, in most cases, our team of surgeons, Dr. Robert G. Hale or Dr. James P. Jensvold will discuss alternatives to extractions as well as options for the replacement of the extracted tooth.

 Teeth may need to be extracted for some reasons, generally to promote the health of the mouth.
 Extraction may be necessary if: